-- Keep the focus on the meanings and usages found in the EBTs.
+Make an effort to include references to texts other than Pali.
+Always use standard SuttaCentral references.
+Include images or other resources wherever possible.
+Avoid controversies and lengthy discussions.
+Better to do that in the Discussion or Essay category as appropriate.
+Keep the focus on the meanings and usages found in the EBTs.
 Include context if necessary, but make sure the main sense is clear.

-To start a wiki post, simply assign the wiki category to your post.
+A wiki article may be started by anyone.
+No concept is too small or simple.
+It’s fine to do just a couple of simple paragraphs on a basic term or idea.
+Remember, most people have zero familiarity with the suttas, and any help we can give them will be appreciated.
+To start a wiki post, simply create a new topic in the wiki category.
 If it is accepted as an “official” wiki article, the user will be reassigned by an admin to “wiki”.
-From then on, anyone will be able to edit the article, and it will no longer be attributed to you by name.
+From then on, anyone will still be able to edit the article, but it will no longer be attributed to you by name.
 Edit history for wiki articles, however, may always be seen by clicking the pencil icon at the top of the post.

 Updated: Aug 2021